brab0/appt-demo/README.md

 We assume you got here after seeing the [Appt's Main Page](https://github.com/brab0/appt).
 If you don't, **we strongly recommend** you to step back an take a 5 minutes reading to get used with some key concepts we're going to apply here.

 ## What we'll build
-In this tutorial we will cover some Appt's concepts through the building of a **REST Api** for a **Contacts** application.
+In this tutorial we will build a **REST Api** for a **Contacts** application.
 The main endpoints for *search, create, update and delete* a contact, must require authentication and the grant to access them, must be done by an admin's invitation, who must sign in to do them.
+Our Api will use the main packages of **Appt's Framework**: [`@appt/core`](https://github.com/brab0/appt/tree/master/core), [`@appt/api`](https://github.com/brab0/appt/tree/master/api) and [`@appt/mongoose`](https://github.com/brab0/appt/tree/master/plugins/mongoose).
+You can use their docs to help you following this tutorial.

 ## Requirements
 To overcome some starter steps and make your life easier, we're gonna use `@appt/cli`, which counts with an assistant to setup your initial configurations.
 But feel free to set it up by your self if you wish.